Responsibilities and permissions for owners and participants - Amazon Virtual Private Cloud

 Security groups

 • Participants can work with (create, delete, describe, modify, or create ingress and egress rules for) security groups that they own in a shared VPC subnet.
-Participants cannot work with security groups created by VPC owners in any way.
+Participants can work with security groups created by VPC owners if the VPC owner shares the security group with the participant.

 • Participants can create rules in the security groups that they own that reference security groups that belong to other participants or the VPC owner as follows: account-number/security-group-id